 Wine and nibbles are welcome and enjoyed like a normal meeting.

 Date and Time: Monday, April 15th 7pm to 9pm.
 Meet Juli Tallino at the gate to the marina at 7pm.

 Location: Bell Harbor Marina on Seattle’s waterfront (2203 Alaskan Way) Onboard the Spirit of 76.

 Parking: There is parking available in the Bell Street Pier Garage off Wall St. (Location: 9 Wall St.) Park on the upper level near the walking bridge over Alaskan Way.

 Wine and munchies are welcome as usual.

-Questions: Contact Vivian at email@example.com
+Questions: Contact Vivian and Marilyn at email@example.com